babyman/tw2md/README.md

 mvn clean package
 ```

-The 'fat' jar can be found in the `target` subdirectory.
+The 'fat' jar `tw2md.jar` can be found in the `target` subdirectory.

 ## Usage

-### Converting to use TiddlyWiki server
+### Converting single page wiki HTML files to use TiddlyWiki server

 If your TiddlyWiki isn't using TiddlyWiki server it must be converted before using `tw2md`.
 This is easy to do by following these steps: